avanishd-3/tf-neural-nets/README.md

 There is 1 model here.

-1. Classification model based on the Fashion MNIST dataset (~91% accuracy, which is pretty good for no hyper-parameter tuning).
+1. Classification model based on the Fashion MNIST dataset (~91.5% accuracy).